dr4ke616/GoProxy/README.md

 The `replace` boolean when set to `false` will append on the values specified in the `header_values` array to the header key specified in `header_key` value.
 When the `replace` boolean is set to `true` it will overwrite any headers that may be set for the `header_key` value.

 For example, say the target host has a header of `Content-Type: text/plain`.
-When `replace` is set to `false`, given the headers we specified in the above config example, GoProxy will try represent the headers as `Content-Type: text/plain, application/json, application/xml`.
+When `replace` is set to `false`, GoProxy will try represent the headers as `Content-Type: text/plain, application/json, application/xml`.
 If `replace` is set to `true`the headers will appear as `Content-Type: application/json, application/xml`, (removing the `text/plain` value).

-## Config
+## Logs
 If you wish to view GoProxy's log, the logs can be found at `/var/log/goproxy.log`.
-The can be changed in the config file by setting the `log_file` value.
+The logs location can be changed in the config file by setting the `log_file` value.